Vehicle Wrap Preview from Photo

 Do I need to mark the vehicle panels before uploading the wrap design?

 No. Just upload your vehicle photo and the wrap design reference image, then describe the placement: 'apply this wrap across the full van body following panel contours.'
 The AI understands vehicle panel structure.
-Use markers only if a specific panel keeps getting the wrong graphic applied, or if you need to lock the logo to an exact door position.

 How do I preview a vehicle wrap design on my actual vehicle photo?